Kingdom of Kongo: 18th and 19th centuries

 In the eighteenth and nineteenth centuries, Kongo artists began making crucifixes and other religious objects that depicted Jesus as an African.
 Such objects produced by many workshops over a long period (given their variety) reflect that emerging belief that Kongo was a central part of the Christian world, and fundamental to its history.
 A story of the eighteenth century was that the partially ruined cathedral of São Salvador, originally constructed for the Jesuits in 1549 and eventually elevated to cathedral status, was actually built overnight by angels.
 It was called affectionately, Nkulumbimbi.

-Manuel II of Kongo succeeded Pedro IV in 1718.
+Manuel II succeeded Pedro IV in 1718.
 Manuel II ruled over a restored and restive kingdom until his death in 1743.
 However, Soyo's provincial status in the kingdom, nominal for years, limited Manuel's power.
 Nsundi on the north had also more or less become independent, although still claiming to be part of the larger kingdom and more or less permanently ruled by a Kimpanzu family.
 Even within the remaining portions of the kingdom, there were still powerful and violent rivalries.
 At least one major war took place in the 1730s in the province of Mbamba.
-Pedro IV's successor, Garcia IV Nkanga a Mvandu, ruled from 1743 to 1752.
+Pedro IV's successor, Garcia IV ("Nkanga a Mvandu"), ruled from 1743 to 1752.
 Pedro IV's restoration required his successor's membership in a branch of the Kinlaza faction resident in Matadi that had sworn loyalty to Pedro IV in 1716.
 Other Kinlaza branches had developed in the north, at Lemba and Matari, and in the south along the Mbidizi River in lands that had been ruled by D. Ana Afonso de Leão.
 De Leão's lands came to be called the "Lands of the Queen".

 The system of alternating succession broke down in 1764, when Álvaro XI, a Kinlaza, drove out the usurping Kimpanzu king Pedro V (the first to bear this title) and took over the throne.
 Pedro and his successor in Luvata maintained a separate court at Sembo, and never acknowledged the usurpation.
 A regent of Pedro's successor claimed the throne in the early 1780s and pressed his claims against a José I, a Kinlaza from the Mbidizi Valley branch of the royal family.
 José won the showdown, fought at São Salvador in 1781, a massive battle involving 30,000 soldiers on José's side alone.
 To show his contempt for his defeated rival, José refused to allow the soldiers of the other faction to receive Christian burial.
 José's power was limited, as he had no sway over the lands controlled by the Kinlaza faction of Lemba and Matari, even though they were technically of the same family, and he did not follow up his victory to extend his authority over the Kimpanzu lands around Luvota.
 At the same time, the lands around Mount Kibangu, Pedro IV's original base, was controlled—as it had been for the whole eighteenth century—by members of the Água Rosada family, who claimed descent from both the Kimpanzu and Kinlaza.